-Mobile devices are proving central to driving advances across the connected logistics sector.
+Mobile hardware solutions are transforming warehouse logistics, driving efficiency throughout the supply chain.
 Here are five of the most prominent gains offered by mobile devices:

 1. Geographic Flexibility

-This use case expands across a variety of situations.
-An organization that wants to improve product delivery can roll out a specialized warehouse for products in high demand closer to customers so they can send deliveries out faster.
-Organizations working with suppliers in remote regions can store assets in strategic locations to avoid unnecessary shipping and storage of goods in the central warehouse.
+For example, an organization that wants to improve product delivery can roll out a specialized warehouse for products in high demand closer to customers so they can send deliveries out faster.
+Live inventory visibility from a central ERP ensures materials are stored in the most strategic locations without getting lost.

-Having a single, centralized warehouse is useful in maintaining control and visibility across operations, but it can also force a business to take on specific process and operational models that limit flexibility within the marketplace.
-Remote data collection and barcode scanning functionality enables companies to establish teams devoted to specific supply chain, distribution or fulfillment tasks in the most productive locations possible.
+Remote data collection and barcode scanning enable companies to establish teams devoted to specific supply chain, distribution, or fulfillment tasks in the most productive locations possible.
 This geographic flexibility can lay the groundwork for business innovation by eliminating problem-solving barriers.

 2. Reduced Overhead for Remote Facilities

 Many industrial organizations maintain locations in remote parts of the world where specialized operations take place.
-Geographic realities are a major issue in sectors heavily dependent on raw materials, natural goods or unique market dynamics.
-As such, there are times when a warehouse with a skeleton crew operates so far away from the primary facilities that managing the specialized facility presents a major operational burden.
+Geographic realities are a major issue in sectors heavily dependent on raw materials, natural goods, or unique market dynamics.
+There may be times when a warehouse with a skeleton crew operates so far away from the primary facilities that managing the remote warehouse presents a major operational burden.

-Sending managers, specialists and other users out to the remote facility forces organizations to pay for travel time, but neglecting the remote warehouse isn't a viable option.
-Remote management functionality in modern warehouse management systems allow organizations to monitor warehouses from afar and even change parameters within automated systems to solve basic problems.
-This can reduce the burden associated with managing a remote facility and empower organizations to locate warehouses in the most strategically valuable locations without putting excess strain on management teams.
+Sending managers and specialists out to the remote facility isn’t practical, nor is neglecting the remote warehouse a viable option.
+Leveraging remote device management functionality in warehouse mobile apps offers a solution.
+This enables management to monitor warehouses from afar and even change parameters within automated systems to solve basic problems.

 3. Adaptable Inventory Models